mickfuzz/phd4/_posts/thesis_chapters/2024-7-1-Introduction.md

 ### Research objectives & Recap of motivation

 Despite the many studies published on the benefits of game making for learning, particularly in the years 2013 to 2020, few contain detailed specifics of pedagogies or tool use when supporting learners in initial stages of game design.
-Additionally, many of the technologies used in past studies are not longer practical to use.
-A notable case being Game Star Mechanic which uses the now retired Flash web-browser plug-in.
-This study aims to evaluate and build on relevant research, detailed in Chapter 2, and to update practices to use open-source, industry standard, web-technologies (HTML and JavaScript) with an aim add longevity, authenticity extensibility to the game making toolset.
-In addition this research proposes a clear but flexible pedagogy based around this use of gameplay design patterns, that has emerged from a responsive design process.
+Additionally, many of the technologies used in past studies are no longer practical to use.
+This study aims to evaluate and build on relevant research, detailed in Chapter 2, and to update practices to use open-source, industry standard, web-technologies (HTML and JavaScript) with an aim to add longevity, authenticity, and extensibility to the game making toolset.
+In addition, this research proposes a clear but flexible pedagogy based around the use of gameplay design patterns, that has emerged from a responsive design process.
 These themes are continued in the design narrative of Chapter 4.

 A personal motivation driving this research is to better understand my practice as an activist, community worker and practice-focused educator.
 As a practitioner, while I had a sense of what success felt like in creative media project work, I lacked clear language to communicate this either in the academic or practice based settings.
 This motivation has guided me towards existing research reflect on experiences of developing agency within a non-formal communities.
 In my past community training practice, I used terms like _empowerment_ and promoting learners _choice_.
 As I used these terms in an academic context there was push back from colleagues - seeing choice as a term tainted by market driven trends in education.
 Instead, to help reflect on this issue, this thesis engages with a complex and dynamic picture of participant agency.
 This complexity is important to this thesis as it allows a full exploration of contextual factors at play, especially initial and emerging barriers to participation to undertaking project work.
 One research question of thesis addresses the process of developing agency within a community.
 While agency and autonomy have disputed, often inter-related definitions [@huang_autonomy_2013; @matusov_mapping_2016].
 In chapter 3, this study explores the following terms to guide later analysis: instrumental agency; relational agency ; and authorial agency.